ArthurVincentCS/rastertools/README.rst

   conda env create -f environment.yml conda env update -f env_update.yml

-The following dependencies will be installed in the ``rastertools`` environment:
+The following dependencies will be installed in the ``georastertools`` environment:

 - pyscaffold
 - geopandas